beaglesoftware/editor/README.md

 exit - Return to the default environment
 ## Future of BeagleEditor
-2. Undo, Redo button (There is undo, redo shortcut with Ctrl-Z, Ctrl-Y or Cmd-Z, Cmd-Y)
+1. Undo, Redo button (There is undo, redo shortcut with Ctrl-Z, Ctrl-Y or Cmd-Z, Cmd-Y)
-3. Search and Replace
+2. Search and Replace
+3. Migrate to TypeScript and Monaco Editor